looqbox/looqbox-frontend-challenge/README.md

 ## Performance

 **Lighthouse** was essential for development.
-Along with a anonymous window and **preview** mode supplied by **Vite**, it's easier to obtain a reliable results, without external interference (extensions, for example).
+Along with a anonymous window and **preview** mode supplied by **Vite**, it's easier to obtain reliable results, without external interference (extensions, for example).

 - Key optimizations were made in several aspects, such as fixed height and width of each image to prevent **layout shifts**.

 - CSS bundle size is impacted positively by tailwindCSS' reuse of utility classes across the entire project.

-- My objective: target a 90 score (minimum) in each metric, considering the possibilities of a random variance related to network or other causes.
+- The objective was to target a 90 score (minimum) in each metric.
+However, there may be random variance related to network or other causes.

-- However, a compromise was needed: Home only shows 41 pokémon, since even rendering only the first 151 pokémon from Kanto affected Lighthouse's metrics significantly.
+- The Home displays 41 pokémon, as rendering the first 151 pokémon from Kanto affected Lighthouse's metrics.

-- Another key aspect relates to image formats: modern formats such as .webp and .avif are not applicable, due to the server serving png images assets in real time.
+- Another key aspect relates to modern image formats: .webp and .avif are not applicable, due to the server providing png image assets in real time.

 ## Patterns

-Composition Patterns was employed frequently, by shadcn and my own custom components.
-The intent is slicing each part of a component and importing it in a modular manner, facilitating maintance and improving code legibility, meanwhile allowing reuse of code.
+Composition Patterns were employed frequently, by shadcn and my application's custom components.
+The intent is slicing each part of a component and importing it in a modular manner, facilitating maintenance and improving code legibility, while allowing reuse of code.

 ## Useful links